changabanga567/Securitytool/README.md

-Made a simple vulnerability assessment tool that works with OWASP ZAP for scanning fintech websites.
-Its automatec using ZAP's API and can save rsults to a text file.
+Made a simple vulnerability assessment tool that works with OWASP ZAP.
+Its automated using ZAP's API and can save results to a text file.

 You need to have ZAP and .NET Core SDK installeed and setup